ThivRajan/Teaforge-Server/README.md

 # Teaforge Games

-This is a hobby project created as a place to play tabletop games of deceipt and deduction.
+This is a hobby project created as a place to play tabletop games of deceit and deduction.
 This website is non-profit and is not affiliated with any of the original publishers of these games.